mauvedeity/network-display/README.md

 The server code is Linux-specific, sorry about that.
 I may see if I can make it work on a Mac as well.
-I don't have a Windows development machine, so there won't be a Windows version..
+I don't have a Windows development machine, so there won't be a Windows version.

+The server should probably background itself, but I haven't done this yet, because I'm still iterating it and it's kind of handy not to have to find the pid and kill it each time.
+Bleh.

 The code should probably do more error-checking.
 And by 'more', I actually mean 'any'.
 Oh well, like I said, this isn't a good example